 Of course hardware virtualization is not perfect.
 Compared to software virtualization, the overhead of VM exits is relatively high.
 This causes problems for devices whose emulation requires high number of traps.
-One example is the VGA device in 16-color modes, where not only every I/O port access but also every access to the framebuffer memory must be trapped.
+One example is a VGA device in 16-color mode, where not only every I/O port access but also every access to the framebuffer memory must be trapped.

-In addition to "plain" hardware virtualization, your processor may also support additional sophisticated techniques:
+In addition to normal hardware virtualization, your processor may also support the following additional sophisticated techniques:

 With nested paging, the hardware provides another level of indirection when translating linear to physical addresses.
 Page tables function as before, but linear addresses are now translated to "guest physical" addresses first and not physical addresses directly.
 A new set of paging registers now exists under the traditional paging mechanism and translates from guest physical addresses to host physical addresses, which are used to access memory.